Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

 ## You're in the "AWS Sandbox" and people don't receive "magic link" emails

+You finished deployment and can access the Hubs Admin console.
+The Hubs Admin console will also say you're in the "AWS Sandbox."
 Your stack AWS email service is limited.
-The Hubs Admin console will also say you're in the "AWS Sandbox."

 #### Solution options: